sangster/ruby-ppp/README.md

 #### Options ####

-Each type of card printer has its own optional parameters, but they all have the following:
+Each type of card has its own optional parameters, but they all have the following:

 - `:card_title`        Some `String` to put at the head of each card.
 Default: `PPP Passcard`
 - `:row_count`         The number of rows to print on the card.
 Default: `10`